INQUIRY. DISCOVERY. ADVANCEMENT.

 Our core research areas align with those identified by the National Institute of Nursing Research (NINR) at the National Institutes of Health (NIH).

-Symptom science in chronic health conditions
+Symptom science and precision health

 The state of symptom science deals with assessment, management and treatment of symptoms associated with disease conditions.
 By developing better methods of assessing and managing patient symptoms, we can make more informed decisions and ultimately produce better outcomes for our patients.
 This research typically involves the study of patients who have chronic conditions such as high blood pressure, cancer, HIV, obesity, or neurological disorders.

 Better use of clinical simulation in teaching students